AlvaroSLam/Zombie_Run/README.md

 ## MVP (DOM - CANVAS)

-- Game has a splash screen and a Game Over screen
+- Game has a splash screen and a Game Over screen.
-- The zombies comes to you faster each second
+- The zombies comes to you faster each second.
 - The player will be able to jump over the zombies to dodge them.
+- The player have two jumps heights.
+With one touch, will jump a shorter distance, and maintaining pressed will jump higher.

 ## Backlog